-It is the misfortune of the Russian Machians, who undertook to "reconcile" Machism and Marxism, that they trusted the reactionary professors of philosophy and as a result slipped down an inclined plane.
-The methods of operation employed in the various attempts to develop and supplement Marx were not very ingenious.
+It is the misfortune of the Russian Machists, who undertook to "reconcile" Machism and Marxism, that they trusted the reactionary professors of philosophy and as a result slipped down an inclined plane.
+The methods of operation employed in the various attempts to develop and supplement Marx were very naïve.
 They read Ostwald, believe Ostwald, paraphrase Ostwald and call it Marxism.
 They read Mach, believe Mach, paraphrase Mach and call it Marxism.
 They read Poincaré, believe Poincaré, paraphrase Poincaré and call it Marxism!
-Not a single one of these professors, who are capable of making very valuable contributions in the special fields of chemistry, history, or physics, can be trusted one iota when it comes to philosophy.
-Why?
-For the same reason that not a single professor of political economy, who may be capable of very valuable contributions in the field of factual and specialised investigations, can be trusted one iota when it comes to the general theory of political economy.
-For in modern society the latter is as much a partisan science as is epistemology.
-Taken as a whole, the professors of economics are nothing but learned salesmen of the capitalist class, while the professors of philosophy are learned salesmen of the theologians.
+Not a single one of these professors, who are capable of making very valuable contributions in the special fields of chemistry, history or physics, can be trusted one iota when it comes to philosophy.

-(from the Greek word "pragma" - action; that is, a philosophy of action).
-The philosophical journals perhaps speak more of pragmatism than of anything else.
-Pragmatism ridicules the metaphysics both of idealism and materialism, acclaims experience and only experience, recognises practice as the only criterion, refers to the positivist movement in general, especially turns for support to Ostwald, Mach, Pearson, Poincaré and Duhem for the belief that science is not an "absolute copy of reality" and . . . successfully deduces from all this a God for practical purposes, and only for practical purposes, without any metaphysics, and without transcending the bounds of experience (cf. William James, Pragmatism.
-A New Name for Some Old Ways of Thinking, New York and London.
+\ Here is another example of how the widespread currents of reactionary bourgeois philosophy make use of Machism in practice.
+Perhaps the "latest fashion" in the latest American philosophy is "pragmatism" (from the Greek word "pragma" - action; that is, a philosophy of action).
+The philosophical journals speak perhaps more of pragmatism than of anything else.
+Pragmatism ridicules the metaphysics both of materialism and idealism, acclaims experience and only experience, recognises practice as the only criterion, refers to the positivist movement in general, especially turns for support to Ostwald, Mach, Pearson, Poincaré and Duhem, for the belief that science is not an "absolute copy of reality" and ... successfully deduces from all this a God for practical purposes, and only for practical purposes, without any metaphysics, and without transcending the bounds of experience (cf. William James, Pragmatism.
+A New Name for Some Old Ways of Thinking, New York and London, 1907, pp. 57 and 106 especially).
+From the standpoint of materialism the difference between Machism and pragmatism is as insignificant and unimportant as the difference between empirio-criticism and empirio-monism.
+Compare, for example, Bogdanov's definition of truth with the pragmatist definition of truth, which is: "Truth for a pragmatist becomes a class-name for all sorts of definite working values in experience" (ibid., p.
+68).